 By having research assistants put large quantities of inventory in their own shopping carts, the researchers were able to manipulate what actual shoppers believed to be the percentage of inventory still available.
 They found that, for each 10 percent increase in the number of items claimed, the rate at which the items were purchased increased by 2 percent.

 “When people see that a deal is popular, it gives them additional information they did not have otherwise,” says Bassamboo.
 “That has a powerful effect when a customer is thinking about what action to take.”

 This popularity effect is especially powerful, he explains, when other concrete information about the quality of the deal is less available.

-(Side note: shopping environments can have all kinds of interesting effects on us.
-Another study, this time by research assistant professor of marketing Ata Jami, finds that viewing images from a high vantage point—such as looking down from atop a mountain, or having a bird’s-eye view of a meadow—makes us feel more in control and thus more open to purchasing new, unusual, or otherwise “risky” products.)
+One surprising study, from research assistant professor of marketing Ata Jami, finds that viewing images from a high vantage point—such as looking down from atop a mountain, or having a bird’s-eye view of a meadow—makes us feel more in control and thus more open to purchasing new, unusual, or otherwise “risky” products.

 Here’s a final tip: when buying a new TV, laptop, or cell phone, don’t buy the extended warranty.
 Just don’t.
 They’re generally a terrible deal for everyone—except the retailer.

 And yet, customers buy them between 20 and 40 percent of the time.